-Parameter Description Option.KeepMultimatch Specifies whether to return results when the address matches to multiple candida in the database.
-If this option is not selected, an address that results in multiple candidates will fail to geocode. ates If you select this option, specify the maximum number of candidates to return us the MaxCandidates option (see below). ing Y Yes, return candidates when multiple candidates are found.
+Parameter Description Option.KeepMultimatch in the d Specifies whether to return results when the address matches to multiple candidates in the database.
+If this option is not selected, an address that results in multiple candidates will fail to geocode. elect this option, specify the maximum number of candidates to return using Candidates option (see below).
+Y Yes, return candidates when multiple candidates are found.
 Default.
-No, do not return candidates.
-Addresses that result in multiple candidates will fail to geocode. tes Option.MaxCandidates If you specify KeepMultimatch=Y, this option specifies the maximum number of results to return.
+N No, do not return candidates.
+Addresses that result in multiple candidates will fail to geocode.
+Option.MaxCandidates If you specify KeepMultimatch=Y, this option specifies the maximum number of results to return.
 The default is 1.
 Specify -1 (minus one) to return all possible candidates.
-Option.ReturnRanges Specifies whether to return address range information.
-If you enable this option, output field Ranges will be included in the output. the A range is a series of addresses along a street segment.
-For example, 5400-549 Main St. is an address range representing addresses in the 5400 block of Main S range may represent just odd or even addresses within a segment, or both odd a even addresses.
-A range may also represent a single building with multiple units such as an apartment building.
-St. A and Y Yes, return address range information.
-N No, do not return address range information.
+Option.ReturnRanges - Specifies whether to return address range information.
+If you enable this option, the output field Ranges will be included in the output.
+A range is a series of addresses along a street segment.
+For example, 5400-5499 Main St. is an address range representing addresses in the 5400 block of Main St. range may represent just odd or even addresses within a segment, or both odd an even addresses.
+A range may also represent a single building with multiple units, such as an apartment building.
+Y Yes, return address range information. Ν No, do not return address range information.
 Default.
 Option.MaxRanges If you choose to return ranges, this option specifies the maximum number of ranges to return for each candidate.
-Since the geocoder returns one candidate per segment and since a segment may contain multiple ranges, this option allows you to see to other ranges in a candidate's segment. ent,
+Since the geocoder returns one candidate per segment, and since a segment may contain multiple ranges, this option allows you to see the other ranges in a candidate's segment.

-Table 2: Matching Options for Portugal
+Table 3: Matching Options for Slovakia